pyGrowler/Growler/README.rst

 Extensions
 ----------

-Growler now defines itself as a 'namespace package', allowing anybody to write extensions for it that can be imported via growler.my\_cool\_extension.
-It is best to place extensions in the extension path, middleware path, or abbreviated middleware path :
-``growler.ext.my_ext``, ``growler.middleware``, ``growler.mw``.
-This not
-mandatory (for now).
+Growler implements its own virtual namespaces to which you can add your own packages under the 'growler' package name.
+The implementation has changed such that it no-longer uses growler as a python virtual namespace (which lead to verbose import statements) but an explicit virtual package: *growler\_ext*.

+The best practice for developers to add their middleware to growler is now to put their code in the growler_ext/my_extesion.
+This will allow your code to be imported by web developers by ``import growler.ext.my_extesion``.
+This will search through the growler_ext namespace and find your package.

-There is one 'official' extension,
+There is currently one 'official' extension,
 `indexer <https://github.com/pyGrowler/growler-indexer>`__ which hosts an automatically generated index of a filesystem directory.
+Look to it as an example of how to write extensions.

 More
 ----